cRyp70s/cRyp70s/README.md

 - 👋 Hi, I’m Matthew Wisdom (@cRyp70s).
 I'm a full stack developer.
 - 📫 How to reach me: <a href="https://web.facebook.com/matthew.wisdom.923/">Facebook</a> | <a href="mailto:matthewwisdom11@gmail.com">Email</a> | <a href="https://wa.link/cq67zk">Whatsapp</a>
 - I also make vector artworks with inkscape.
-Check out my portfolio at <a href="https://inkscape.org/~cryaton111/resources/">Inkscape</a> | <a href="https://www.deviantart.com/cryaton">Deviant Art</a>
+Check out my portfolio at <a href="https://inkscape.org/~cryaton111/resources/">Inkscape</a>